Guenter Lewy: The Nazi Persecution of the Gypsies

 The book was criticized by Norman G. Finkelstein who wrote in the Süddeutsche Zeitung:

 Lewy's argument goes like this: Gypsies were as ruthlessly slaughtered by the Einsatzgruppen as the Jews, but only because they were suspected of spying; Gypsies were deported to Auschwitz like the Jews, but only "to get rid of them, not to kill them;" Gypsies were gassed at Chelmno like the Jews, but only because they had contracted typhus; most of the few remaining Gypsies were sterilized like the Jews, not however to prevent their propagation but only to "prevent contamination of 'German blood.

 The book has also been singled out for criticism, particularly by Romani scholars, who believe that it blames the Roma people for their own massacre.
 Lewy's work has been criticized for being "one-sided" and as a text which "overstates" the differences of the persecution of Jews and the persecution of Roma in the Nazi era, in a manner indicative of "the priorities of latter-day scholarship, about the way that the murder of the Jews has been promoted to obscure so much of the rest of the Nazi record of atrocity".

+Journalist Alaric DeArment also highlighted that Lewy's analysis left out key documentary evidence that went against his thesis, including the latter portion of an October 13, 1942 letter from Otto Thierack to Martin Bormann and Bormann's October 18, 1942 response, as well as most of the recollections of SS officer Pery Broad about the experience of Roma at Auschwitz.